Exploring the Salisbury Viaduct in Somerset County

 The viaduct is approximately 24 miles southeast of Ohiopyle State Park, as the crow flies.

-Kinzua Bridge State Park is home to what was, when it was built, the longest and tallest railroad bridge in the world!
+Kinzua Bridge State Park is home to what was once the longest and tallest railroad bridge in the world!

 Hit by a tornado in 2003, the Kinzua Viaduct was reborn as the 600 foot-long Kinzua Skywalk, which enables visitors to walk out to a vantage point 200 feet above the Kinzua Creek Gorge.